- Allergic Living - http://allergicliving.com -

 Reserve, with reservations: If you’ve now received a green light, great.
 Make your reservation but remember, you still have work to do once you’re there.
 Book on the early side if you can, when the kitchen and staff aren’t as busy and can focus on your needs.
 Try to dine on a quieter night, at least for the first time at a restaurant.

-Next Page: Step 3 – What to do when you arrive
+Next Page: Step 3 – At the Restaurant

 Continued from previous page.